edyedy123/Fit-Friends-App/BTS530/activity_diagram.md

 # Activity Diagram
+Below, you can see an activity diagrams showing all steps taken by the user, as well as by the system, in order to view a friend's workout, log an exercise and add a friend.

 ## Viewing a Friend's Workouts
-Below, you can see an activity diagram showing all steps taken by the user, as well as by the system, in order to book a meeting.

 ![](/BTS530/Images/view_friend_activity.png)

 ## Logging an Exercise
-Below, you can see an activity diagram showing all steps taken by the user, as well as by the system, in order to book a meeting.

 ![](/BTS530/Images/logging_exercise_activity.png)